coreyjpieper/netsci-capstone/index.md

 #### Cross-listed network

 We'll start our analysis by looking at the networks of cross-listed courses.
-Keep in mind that the three variations differ only in their edge weight so the graph structure among all of them is the same.
+Keep in mind that the three variations differ only in their edge weight, so the graph structure among all of them is the same.
 Let's begin with the simplest case where edge weights represent the number of cross-listed courses.

 ![a network of cross-listed courses](assets/cross-listed.png)